enthalpy-yan/FoodAdvisor/README.md

 In this project, We use Flask framework to create a RESTful service that serves the data for our Front-end rich client application written by AngularJS.
 Since we chose JSON as our API format, we chose MongoDB as our JSON data store.

-##Features

-We created a image based food search service hoping to find the most similar foods.
-We have used Yelp API to provide a location based business information.
-The features of the app are as follows:

-- Search food image with the given image file.
-- Search food image with the given text: picture description, location or business name.
-- Filter result by alphabetic, location and rating.

 ##Technology Stacks

 ###Back-end